LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-W03-D1-WorkingWithData.md

   - Used for displaying a view with or without data.
   - Controller methods are GET methods by default.
   - Passing a model to the view is optional.

 - HTTP POST methods

+  - Will receive data from a view (usually a view containing an HTML form) passed to the method in one of two ways:

+    - In a model object

+      ```

+      ```

 ## Writing views